Our aim is to increase the ethnic diversity of our workforce and unlock the potential of our Black, Asian and Minority Ethnic colleagues.

 Recognition of our work

-And in 2019, Fiona Cannon, Group Responsible Business, Sustainability & Inclusion Director won the Top Champion (Ally) Award at the Ethnicity Awards.
+In 2019, Fiona Cannon, Group Sustainable Business Director won the Top Champion (Ally) Award at the Ethnicity Awards.

 Race at work